 2009: First Place in Photography Category, International Science and Engineering Visualization Challenge, “Save Our Earth.
 Let’s Go Green.”

 Prof. Kang serves various roles in research community.
 He served as an editorial board member of Scientific Reports (Nov.
 2014 – Oct.
 2017) and a guest editor of February 2016 issue of Materials Research Society Bulletin.
 Currently, he serves as an editorial board member of Sensors and an early career researcher board member of Multifunctional Materials.
 He also serves as a reviewer for various journals including Nature, Science, Advanced Materials, Science Advances, Advanced Functional Materials, Proceedings of the National Academy of Sciences, ACS Nano, Nanoscale, ACS Applied Materials & Interfaces, Applied Energy, Chemical Engineering Journal, ACS Applied Energy Materials, Journal of the Mechanics and Physics of Solids, Extreme Mechanics Letters, Soft Matter, International Journal of Solids and Structures, Journal of Mechanics of Materials and Structures, Soft Matter, Composites Part A, Smart Materials and Structures, Bioinspiration & Biomimetics, Advanced Materials Technologies, Advanced Engineering Materials, Regenerative Engineering and Translational Medicine, ACS Applied Polymer Materials, Materials and Design, Journal of Applied Polymer Science, 3D Printing and Additive Manufacturing, Journal of Mechanical Design, Langmuir, Applied Physics Letters, Materials Today Bio, Micromachines, MRS Advances.
 He is also a proposal reviewer for National Science Foundation, Army Research Office and American Chemical Society Petroleum Research Fundm, Fonds de recherche du Québec, Dutch Research Council (NOW), and Agency for Science, Technology and Research.
 Prof. Kang is a member of American Society of Mechanical Engineers (ASME), Materials Research Society (MRS), Society of Engineering Science (SES), and American Physical Society (APS).
-He served as an elected Chair (2020), Vice-Chair (2019), Secretary (2018) and Editor (2017) of the ASME Technical Committee on Mechanics of Soft Materials serving as the Chair.
+He served as an elected Chair (2020), Vice-Chair (2019), Secretary (2018) and Editor (2017) of the ASME Technical Committee on Mechanics of Soft Materials.